Adrian's KTM1190 R - Owning and Riding

 - The suspension seems set for sporty riding so carving bends at 60,70 or 80mph is very controlled.
 Brake dive is also well controlled.
 No

 signs of any weave at high speeds.

-- The Drive modes work well and the Off-Road ABS works well.
+- The Drive modes work well, I use Rain when it rains and the Off-Road Mode with Off Road ABS works well.

 - The gear box has tall ratio's for touring and the gear change is very light and slick for a big bike.